 A native of Colombia, Dr. Beltran has been living in the United States since her training as a neurotherapist.
 Her multiplicity of ethnic and social background allows her to have a great understanding of cultural differences and she can provide meetings in English and Spanish.
 Authorized with credentials to teach Kaiser DNT Neurofeedback.

 Dr. David Kaiser

 Doctor in Psychology and Neuroscience.
-Developer of SKIL , software for use in neurotherapy and brain function assessment which relies on functional connectivity and hemodynamics.
-SKIL software is currently cited by more than 80.000 webpages, one of the world’s most popular neuroscience programs.
-He was editor of the Journal of Neurotherapy for a decade, fellow of the International Society for Neurofeedback and Research, President of the Neurofeedback Division of the Association for Applied Psychophysiology and Biofeedback, and has taught neuropsychology and neuroscience courses at various colleges.
-Inventor and creator of Kaiser DNT (Default Network Training) Neurofeedback.
+Developer of Kaiser Neuromap software for use in neurotherapy and brain function assessment.
+David is a Fellow of the International Society for Neurofeedback and Research, past President of the Neurofeedback Division of the Association for Applied Psychophysiology and Biofeedback, past Editor of Journal of Neurotherapy, and has taught neuropsychology and neuroscience to more than 5,000 students.
+He created Default Network Training (Kaiser DNT) in 2010.

 Kaiser DA (2015).
 Astrocytes and infra-low frequencies.
 In H Kirk (Ed), Restoring the Brain: Neurofeedback as an Integrative Approach to Health. (pp 51-58) London : Techset

 Kaiser DA (2013).
 Infralow frequencies and ultradian rythms, Seminars in Pediatric Neurology,20.242-245.